AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 memory allocation.

 In general terms, memory can be allocated dynamically on the heap or statically on the stack.
+(Strictly speaking, both are dynamic allocations, in that they occur at run-time with amounts not previously specified.)
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Access_Types.Access_Types_Allocation.Simple_Allocation